About

 OUR COre Team

 Drew von Glahn is the Executive Director of the Collaborative for Frontier Finance.
-A 20+ year veteran of Wall Street, leading over $30 billion in capital transactions across the globe, including a number of “first-of-kind” financings in the emerging and developed markets.
+A twenty-five year veteran of Wall Street, has lead over $30 billion in capital transactions across the globe, including a number of “first-of-kind” financings in the emerging and developed markets.
 His career includes CEO of a social venture business, co-founder of a leading advisory firm for social impact bonds, executive of VC tech fund, and CFO of a fintech start-up.
-He managed the World Bank’s venture philanthropy fund, a portfolio of over 100 early stage enterprises.
-Drew is a member of the investment committees of Calvert Impact Capital and the Nordic Development Fund’s Catalyst Facility.
+He managed the World Bank’s venture philanthropy fund, a portfolio of over 100 early-stage enterprises.
+Leveraging his risk underwriting and capital markets experience, Drew has been actively engaged in the establishment of new impact capital financing vehicles for growth-oriented small businesses across the emerging markets; as well as engaged on investment committees for impact-oriented players; including Calvert Impact Capital, Nordic Development Fund’s Catalyst Facility and Nyala Ventures.

 Arnold Byarugaba is the Chief Operations Officer and Head of Networks at Collaborative for Frontier Finance.
-He has 17 years of experience in finance, including Impact Investing with a focus on Small and Growing Businesses, having supported financing to over 100 businesses across sectors including Climate Finance.
-For the biggest African Banking Group, he specialised in structuring risk management solutions for FX, Interest Rate and Credit Risk.
-His Capital Markets experience includes managing a segregated investment portfolio of US$2B in stocks, bonds, private equity, and real estate on behalf of one of the biggest asset managers on the continent with AUM of US$36billion and launched the first Unit Trust Funds in Uganda which industry has now grown to US$ 800m.
-Over the years, he has also been involved in several Business Advisory and Market System Development initiatives that created an enabling legal and regulatory environment to drive more capital to the missing middle and supported investment readiness programs.
-He most recently was with Mastercard Foundation as the Lead Entrepreneurship and MSME Finance.
+He has 17 years of experience in finance, including Impact Investing with a focus on Small and Growing Businesses, having supported financing to businesses across sectors.
+While at Standard Bank Group, he specialised in structuring risk management solutions for FX, Interest Rate and Credit Risk.
+His Capital Markets experience includes managing a segregated investment portfolio of US$2B in stocks, bonds, private equity, and real estate at Stanlib East Africa, where he launched the first Unit Trust Funds in Uganda, which industry has now grown to US$1B.
+He has also been involved in several Market System Development initiatives like development of the Startup Act and BDS standards in Uganda.
+He most recently as Investment Director at Iungo Capital and the Head Entrepreneurship and MSME Finance at Mastercard Foundation as.
 Over the years, he has been part of some notable milestones like the flagship Mastercard Foundation Africa Growth Fund, MSE Recovery Fund, Credit Guarantees, Hi-Innovator program.
-He is an African Angel Investor in tech-enabled real sector ventures in East Africa.
-He holds an MBA from Heriot-Watt University and a BSc.
+He is an African Angel Investor and holds an MBA from Heriot-Watt University and a BSc.
 Actuarial Science and Financial Mathematics from the University of Pretoria and Executive training from Harvard Business School.

 Lisa Mwende is the CFF Operations Manager.
 Lisa is an accomplished professional in finance and operations with seven years of experience.
 She has worked for international organisations supporting teams across Africa to streamline processes, manage operations and implement projects worth millions of dollars within budget.
 Lisa has demonstrated & proven knowledge of financial management and oversight.
 She previously worked at ANDE, where she was overseeing finance operations in Africa.
 She has a bachelor’s degree in Commerce from Kabarak University in Kenya and is currently pursuing a master’s degree in Project Management.